 - rationalisation or separation of existing production lines or processes

-- arrangement of machinery to minimise system distribution losses and facilitate energy recovery
+- arrangement of machinery to minimise distribution losses and facilitate energy recovery

 - ensuring pipes and ducts are of proper diameter to minimise friction

-- minimising pressure drop, including reducing flow obstructions, sharp bends, expansions and contractions
+- minimising pressure drops caused by flow obstructions, sharp bends, expansions and contractions

 - ensuring driven machinery is operated at optimal efficiency points, and specified for task

-- ensure all system components and filters are clean.
+- ensuring all system components and filters are clean.

 Motor speed control

-Motor systems always require a means of control.
-Motor speed control allows motors to be oversized to meet extreme requirements without energy wasted during low demand.
+Speed control allows motors to be oversized to meet extreme requirements without wasting energy during low demand.

-Options for motor speed control can vary from simple voltage-controlled DC motors to fully functional, electronic speed control systems driving AC motors.
+Options for motor speed control vary from simple voltage-driven DC motors to fully functional, electronic AC motor systems.

-AC motors can be designed with controls that switch between discrete speed settings.
-Several smaller motors can be controlled with a switch to power just enough motors to meet the demand.
+AC motors can be designed with controls that switch between speed settings.
+Several smaller motors can be controlled with a switch for just enough motors to meet demand.